tubiz/woo-paystack/readme.txt

 == Changelog ==

-= 5.6.0 - August 6, 2019 =
+= 5.6.0 - August 7, 2019 =
-*   New: Support for refunds from the order details screen.
+*   New: Support for refunds via Paystack from the order details screen.
 *   New: Log successful transaction to Paystack metrics tracker.
 *   New: Add support for sending additional order details to Paystack when making payment using a saved card.
 *   New: Add support for sending additional order details to Paystack when a subscription payment is renewed.